heidebloome/goit-react-hw-04-hooks-images/README.md

 # Image finder website

 This website is a homework at GoIT school.
-There were used Class Components with state, Styled Components, http queries to Pixabay API (with axios).
+There were used functional components with hooks, Styled Components, http queries to Pixabay API (with axios).

 - get images by key word
 - load more pictures (pagination)